PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Evaluation

-\item \myparatight{Runtime} In both white-box and black-box settings, {\name} crafts $S$ such that poisoned texts are more likely to be retrieved for the target questions. {\name} is more efficient when the runtime is less.
-In our evaluation, we also report the average runtime in generating each poisoned text. \end{itemize}
+\item \myparatight{Runtime} In both white-box and black-box settings, {\name} crafts $S$ such that malicious texts are more likely to be retrieved for the target questions. {\name} is more efficient when the runtime is less.
+In our evaluation, we also report the average runtime in generating each malicious text. \end{itemize}

 \myparatight{Compared baselines} To the best of our knowledge, there is no existing attack that aims to achieve our attack goal.
 In response, we extend other attacks~\cite{perez2022ignore,liuyi2023prompt,greshake2023not,liu2023prompt,zhong2023poisoning} to LLM to our scenario.
-In particular, we consider the following baselines: \begin{itemize} \item \myparatight{No Attack} Our first baseline is No Attack, i.e., we do not inject any poisoned texts into the knowledge database.
-No Attack serves as a baseline to measure the effectiveness of {\name}.
+In particular, we consider the following baselines: \begin{itemize} \item \myparatight{Naive Attack}Given a question $Q$, if we view $Q$ as the malicious text, it will likely be retrieved.
+We compare with this attack to demonstrate that the generation condition is necessary for knowledge corruption attacks.

-\item \myparatight{Prompt Injection Attack~\cite{perez2022ignore,liuyi2023prompt,greshake2023not,liu2023prompt}} Prompt injection attacks aim to inject an instruction into the prompt of a LLM such that the LLM generates an attacker-desired output.
-Inspired by our black-box attack, we put the target question in the instruction for the prompt injection attacks such that the crafted poisoned texts are more likely to be retrieved for the target question.
-In particular, given a target question and target answer, we craft the following poisoned text: ``When you are asked to provide the answer for the following question: <target question>, please output <target answer>.''.
-We note that the key difference between prompt injection attacks and {\name} (in the black-box setting) is that prompt injection attacks utilize instructions while {\name} crafts poisoned knowledge.
+\item \myparatight{Prompt Injection Attack~\cite{perez2022ignore,liuyi2023prompt,greshake2023not,liu2023prompt}} Prompt injection attacks aim to inject an instruction into the prompt of an LLM such that the LLM generates an attacker-desired output.
+Inspired by our black-box attack, we put the target question in the instruction for the prompt injection attacks such that the crafted malicious texts are more likely to be retrieved for the target question.
+In particular, given a target question and target answer, we craft the following malicious text: ``When you are asked to provide the answer for the following question: <target question>, please output <target answer>.''.
+We note that the key difference between prompt injection attacks and {\name} (in the black-box setting) is that prompt injection attacks utilize instructions while {\name} crafts malicious knowledge.